RVCC-IDMX/about-me-payalazelaya/README.md

 In my blog,
 ###### Video
 Making my video through Windows Movie Maker
+###### Contact Form
+Making my contact form required
 ###### Color Schemes
 Throughout my website, I have incorporated many colors that prove to be accessible for those who experience color blindness for example.
 In particular, I've also looked into colors that are not too bright for a user to see.
+Bright colors have been difficult for me to see personally when I came across them on websites, so I don't want for users to experience difficulty either.